l3uddz/traktarr/README.md

-**Traktarr** uses Trakt to add new shows into Sonarr and new movies into Radarr.
+Traktarr uses Trakt to find shows and movies to add in to Sonarr and Radarr, respectively.

 Types of Trakt lists supported: